uaPluto/organizations-info-docs/README.md

 ## 🛠 Installation
 1. Install the app to your Atlassian site:
-2. In Jira, go to **Project Settings → Apps → Organizations Info**.
+2. In Jira, go to **“manage apps” page → left side menu → apps section → Organizations Info**.
 3. Configure placement and copy your Webtrigger URL + token.

 ---